 During the first fifty years, Tyler was a quiet country library supported by local residents, who volunteered time, materials and abilities to maintain the structure.
 By 1925, the collection grew to 5000 volumes and a circulation of 1868 patrons.

-The Tyler Free Library association filed a record of incorporation in 1950 and became a private corporation.
-The 50th anniversary was celebrated.
+The Tyler Free Library Association filed a record of incorporation in 1950 and became a private corporation, just in time for the library’s 50th anniversary.
 The state Librarian donated a collection of non-fiction books to meet the leisure interests of country residents, including topics such as quilt making, gardening, fishing and home repairs.

 Foster Public Library developed quite differently.
-Shortly after World War I the Foster Memorial Library Association was organized.
-Although there was money given by the Old Home Day’s Association, there was no attempt to construct or acquire a building.
-The Foster Memorial Library Association incorporated in 1945.
+Shortly after World War I, the Foster Memorial Library Association was organized.
+Although there was money given by the Old Home Days Association, there was no attempt to construct or acquire a building.
+The Foster Memorial Library Association was incorporated in 1945.
 However, even with an official charter, the Association did not produce a library.
 In 1950, another group chartered The Foster Public Library Association.
 The group finally set up a small library on Danielson Pike.
-This library also served the Captain Isaac Paine Elementary school with a branch located at the school untiI1964.
+This library also served the Captain Isaac Paine Elementary School, with a branch located at the school until 1964.
 Meanwhile, the Foster Memorial Library Association acquired the Foster Center School.
 In 1955, the Associations consolidated to bring together the library that had books but lacked space and the library that had a building but no books.
-Today the Foster Public Library is still housed in the Foster Center School with an addition having been added in 1970.
+Today the Foster Public Library is still housed in the Foster Center School, with an addition having been added in 1970.

 At the Annual Meeting in October 2007, a vote was taken and passed to combine the separate corporations of each library and to dissolve the two Boards of Trustees and install one Board for the newly formed corporation referred to as the Libraries of Foster.